A medieval village in on the French Riviera. It sounds like the beginning of a romantic fairy tale. It is. Fathom founder Pavia Rosati checks in.

 I was on the Côte d'Azur on a whirlwind tour (if you'll let me count a few days as a "tour"), my first time in this part of the world in (ahem) 15 years, with more things to see than time to linger.
 But I don't mind traveling like a tornado, because one hour at the Prado is better than zero hours at the Prado.

 What an entrance!
 The stone path was carved into a hillside landscaped with terraced gardens and filled with plants, columns, and sculptures.
 So much to take in.
 A gold lion roared on a corner pedestal.
 A row of Chinese warriors guarded a balcony.
 A horse on the lawn ignored a lynx on the sloping hill.
 A stag glared at a crocodile across a fountain of dancing dolphins.
 Two ducks preened by a fountain.
 (This place was fun!)
 A staircase led down to a garden with a giant chessboard.
 Farther along was a swimming pool and an outdoor dining area where, I'm later told, they sometimes stage weddings.
 At this point, I'm about two minutes into the hotel property: These gardens are dense.
-Because the landscaping slopes down the hillside, everything overlooks the beautiful coastline, with views from Monte Carlo to the east, St. Tropez to the west, Corsica to the south on a clear day, Cap Ferrat jutting out in the middle.
+Because the landscaping slopes down the hillside, everything overlooks the beautiful coastline, with views of Monte Carlo to the east, St. Tropez to the west, Corsica to the south on a clear day, Cap Ferrat jutting out in the middle.
 This big and meandering garden is as whimsical as it is beautiful.

 To see it on a map, Eze lies inland.
 But when you're here, you feel like you're just uphill from the Mediterranean.
 I was reminded of Ravello on the Amalfi Coast, probably also because of all those garden statues profiled against the horizon.